hypnoscope/let-s-code-an-indie-game/episode_7/README.md

 ##What's Covered

-In this episode we add rooms and a map class so that our player can begin to travel through the game world.
+In this episode we move our slime entities to be managed by the room class, this means we can have different slimes in each room.
+We also pull out a module for creating slimes so we don't have to type so much :)